Atlas-OS/docs/docs/getting-started/installation.md

 After completing this step, you should be on your desktop without an internet connection.

 === "Windows 11"
-    !!! trick "Typing in `oobe\bypassnro` is not required if you are using Ventoy" ??? info "Written Instructions"
+    ??? info "Written Instructions"
         1. Once the setup starts, select your language and then your keyboard layout.
         1. Press ++shift+f10++ to open the Command Prompt.